jbulin/jbulin.github.io/teaching/spring/nopt061/index.md

 The course is taught bi-yearly (in even-numbered years), alternating with the course [NOPT059 Large-scale optimization: Exact methods](https://www.is.cuni.cz/studium/eng/predmety/index.php?do=predmet&kod=NOPT059).

 The course will be scheduled in the beginning of the semester (probably during the first week).
+Classes start from the second week.
 If you are interested, please email me your time constraints.

 ## About this course

 The aim of course is to introduce the main principles of various heuristic optimization methods based on convex optimization and artificial intelligence, with emphasis on large-scale instances.
 Moreover, during the accompanying tutorial you will gain experience in applying these methods in practice.

 We expect you to be somewhat familiar with linear programming.
-Although certainly not necessary, a recommended prerequisite is the course [NOPT048 Linear programming and combinatorial optimization](https://is.cuni.cz/studium/eng/predmety/index.php?do=predmet&kod=NOPT048).
+Although certainly not necessary, a useful prerequisite is the course [NOPT048 Linear programming and combinatorial optimization](https://is.cuni.cz/studium/eng/predmety/index.php?do=predmet&kod=NOPT048).

 ## Tentative schedule

 TBA